Jean Lefebvre

 Jean Marcel Lefebvre (3 October 1919 – 9 July 2004) was a French film actor.

 His erratic studies were interrupted by World War II.
 Taken prisoner and then requisitioned as a laborer, he escaped to join his family evacuated near Châteauroux and Neuvy-Saint-Sépulcre.
 He was a tram driver time in Limoges and seller of underwear.
 At the end of the war he returned to his home, in his house in Valenciennes, where he worked briefly for his father, and then entered the Conservatoire in Paris in 1948.

+According to a poll conducted in 1981, he was ranked by the French as their third-favourite comedian, after Louis de Funès and Coluche.